-- 1. The percentage of "Standards not Met" in overall Math performance increased for students between their 6th grade and 8th grade years form 11.37% to 17.93%. - 2.
+- 1. The percentage of "Standards not Met" in overall Math performance increased for students between their 6th grade and 8th grade years from 15.30% to 22.68%. - 2.
 The increase in number of students who did not meet standards indicates a need for intervention targeted at students with the most needs. - 3.
 We will focus on providing in-school math interventions and focus on strong PLCs for our teachers along with review of common assessments and review of student work.